 - Beat Still, My Heart: Even the protagonist has a freak out at this part.

 - But for Me, It Was Tuesday:The protagonist: Back than, I think, I was engaged already.
 I can't even remember to whom.

 - Cerebus Syndrome: Much less of it than other examples out there, but the contrast between a peaceful landscape outside of the house and the absolutely terrifying interior is rather off-putting.

 - Cosmic Horror Story: Could be if the man isn't hallucinating it all.
 It's ambiguous either he's just insane or something bigger is going on.

-- Creepy Statue: Subverted with Anna, if the protagonist is just insane.
+- Creepy Doll: Subverted with Anna, if the protagonist is just insane.
 The statue is pretty, but it is ambiguous if it is possessed or not.
 The other dolls and statue, are just freaky besides maybe the fertility dolls.

 - Demonic Possession: Or should it be Divine Possession?The protagonist: I'm hers.
 Corrupted in body and mind.